Lepoglava concentration camp

 The Lepoglava concentration camp was a concentration camp in the Independent State of Croatia during World War II.
-It was located 25 km southwest of Varaždin and operated by Ustaše, a Croatian fascist, ultranationalist terrorist organization.
-In July 1943, it was briefly captured by Yugoslav Partisans.
+It was located 25 km southwest of Varaždin and operated by Ustaše, a Croatian fascist, In July 1943, it was briefly captured by Yugoslav Partisans.

 In March and April 1945, about 1,300 Lepoglava inmates were transported to the Jasenovac concentration camps and killed.
 On 30 April 1945, Ustaše murdered 961 young people, mostly students, near the camp.

 Background

 The Lepoglava prison was established in Austria-Hungary in the 19th century and continued to serve as a prison in the nations that succeeded Austria-Hungary, including Yugoslavia (1918–41) and Croatia (1992–present).
 During World War II, it was transformed into a concentration camp.

 During World War II

 The Lepoglava camp had similar atrocity rates as other concentration camps in Croatia, and a similar organizational structure to the Jasenovac extermination camp.
 Administrative, Labor, Economy, and Security departments each had a separate commandant.
 The commandants were Mirko Cvitkovac, Ljubo Miloš, Miro Natijević, and Nikola Gađić.

 The camp's first prisoners included Jews who, after their arrival, were supported by food, clothing, and medicine from the Jewish community of Zagreb.